Scraping web pages with Julia and the HTTP and Gumbo packages

 (Don’t worry, it will come through correctly as true.)

-Otherwise you’ll get an error like so:
+Otherwise you’ll get an error.

 How to set multiple cookies with HTTP.jl

-r = HTTP.request("GET", url; cookies=Dict("foo"=>123, "bar"=>"abc"))
+r = HTTP.get(url; cookies=Dict("foo"=>123, "experiment"=>"true"))

 I didn’t bother setting a cookie expiry since my script sets the cookie each time the code scrapes a url.